ImperialCollegeLondon/MSE404-MM/docs/labs/lab09/readme.md

 We will utilize the density of states to compute several thermodynamic properties using python in the next step.

 ## Total energy at temperature T
-One of the simplest and most important quantities that can be obtained from information about vibrations is the phonon energy.
-The total energy due to phonons can be written as
+An important quantity that can be obtained from phonon density of states is the total energy of the vibrations at temperature $T$.
+This is given by

 $$ E(T) = \int_{0}^{+\infty} \hbar\omega \rho(\omega)\left(\frac{1}{2} + n_{BE}(\hbar\omega,T)\right)d\omega $$

-where the factor $n_{BE}(E,T) = \frac{1}{\exp(E/k_\mathrm{B} T)-1}$ is recognized as the Bose-Einstein occupation factor.
-Notice how the total energy requires considering the contribution of every energy $E$ weighed by the phonon density of states and the Bose-Einstein occupation factor.
+where the factor $n_{BE}(E,T) = \frac{1}{\exp(E/k_\mathrm{B} T)-1}$ is the Bose-Einstein occupation factor.
+The physical meaning of this equation is the following: for each frequency $\omega$, we have to add up the energy of each phonon mode (given by $\hbar \omega (1/2 + n_{BE})$) and multiply this by the number of phonon modes with the same frequency (given by the phonon density of states).

 ### Performing the integral using python
-This integral will be calculated numerically using python.
+The integral will be evaluated numerically using python.
 Let's begin by analysing the python script which performs this calculation.

 !!! example "energy.py"
     - In the `01_CarbonDiamond` folder you will find the `energy.py` python script which performs the energy integration.
 The script reads in the the phonon density of states and the temperature and prints out the total energy at that temperature.
 Note that some constants are deliberately missing from this file, denoted by `???`.